MusicCorner/MusicCorner/README.md

 ___
 ### What are your main development tech stack?
-*I'm using React with Redux and Redus-Sagas.
+*I'm using React with Redux and Redux-Sagas.
 Also i use webpack to handle bundles and Typescript to keep my code Clean*
 ___

 ### What is your main interest in development?